geyerbri/polygontest/README.md

 After adding these two functions, and your repo has updated online, you can go to your repo's webpage to see the slider in action.
 If you noticed before, the `time` values in each geoJSON entry are not in chronological order – the second and third entries are flipped, chronologically.
 This is to show that this plugin automatically reorders entries by default.

-## Control multiple markers simultaneously in the multiple groups
+## Control multiple markers simultaneously in multiple groups
 The way the Time-Slider plugin works, it creates a new layer for each marker in the geoJSON layer, then uses the slider to control the display of those individual layers.
 This means it is also possible to create a new `groupLayer` – which is its own specific thing for Leaflet – that contains each geoJSON collection of markers.
 Then, the plugin turns each collection into a controllable individual layer, rather than each marker separately.

 Doing this requires a few additional steps in the `<script>`, but this tutorial will go even further to show how to create a geoJSON layer by importing data from an external geoJSON file.
 Then it'll show how to take the two geoJSON layers and put them into a single `groupLayer`, which the plugin can then control.